 Welcome to this month’s Invest Wisely.

-Finally, we also share some of the more interesting articles of the month, including some updates on the economy including the energy and housing markets, some risks ahead as we head into fall, and some fun and motivating stories/videos.
+Finally, we also share some of the more interesting articles of the month, including behavioral finance, market strategy, disruption, Canada, and some fun and motivating stories/videos.

-As we reach the later stages of summer, enjoy the holidays, unplug to recharge and remember to be smart, stay safe, and invest wisely.
+As we head back to work, our kids head back to school and those enjoying retirement remember to be smart, stay safe, and invest wisely.

 Playing the Long-Game